Family Law Solicitors

 When it comes to issues relating to your family, we adopt a friendly, sensitive approach, while still offering a swift, professional service.
 This way, we can help you resolve your legal issue efficiently and effectively with minimal stress.

-Our family team is band 3 ranked in legal guide, Chambers and Partners UK 2021, for its expertise in family and matrimonial law.
+Our family team is band 3 ranked in legal guide, Chambers and Partners UK 2021 as well as tier 3 ranked in Legal 500 for its expertise in family and matrimonial law.

 Every member of our family law team is a member of Resolution, an organisation committed to non-confrontational divorce and separation.
 Many of us are also trained collaborative lawyers.
-We’re also members of the Law Society Legal Family and Children Legal Panels.
+We’re also members of the Law Society Family Law and Children Law Panels.

 Family law FAQs